-Whenever a disaster strikes, a home or business can suffer great losses.
+When a disaster strikes, homes and businesses suffer great losses.
 Business operations may come to a halt resulting in a loss of customers or clients, inventory and property.
 Your home may incur serious damages, and you could lose belongings, priceless heirlooms, and memories.
 Without acting quickly, items damaged by fire and smoke may become unsalvageable and a complete loss.

-At ServiceMaster Professional Cleaning of Paris and of Jackson, we make it our goal to restore your home and office quickly and efficiently to bring you a peace of mind.
+At ServiceMaster Professional Cleaning, we make it our goal to restore your home and office quickly and efficiently to bring you peace of mind.

 Our services include but may not be limited to: